wimmeldj/paxos-challenge/README.md

 application is running on.
 To decrease the overall load on the api, you would want to horizontally scale this to multiple machines and have a load balancer route requests to these machines.

-You could also use a CDN to decrease load on both the database servers and pi servers.
+You could also use a CDN to decrease load on both the database servers and api servers.
 AWS cloudfront would be one option for this.
 And if you're using a pull cdn, you might be able to avoid having an in-memory database altogether.